 The Four Steps to Forgiveness:

-Step 1: State who you want to forgive and for what.
+Step 1: Write who you want to forgive and for what.

-Step 2: Acknowledge how you currently feel about the situation.
+Step 2: Write a list of your current unhappy feelings about the situation.
 This is best if it is your honest gut feelings, not the nice, polite or politically correct version.

-Step 3: State the benefits you will get from forgiving.
+Step 3: Write a list of the benefits you will get from forgiving.
 This will mainly be the opposite of what you are currently feeling.
 Sadness will become happiness, anger will become peace, heaviness becomes a feeling of lightness and so on.
 If you are not sure about the benefits just choose a few general good feelings which you would like to have for now (happier, more at ease, more confident etc).

 Usually, you will end up with Four Steps which looks something like this:-